704th CBRN Protection Brigade (Ukraine)

-The 704th CBRN Protection Brigade (704th DR RCBP, Unit #A0807) - is the only separate (independent) formation of the Radiological, Chemical, and Biological Protection Troops within the Ground Forces of Ukraine.
-It is located in Sambir in Lviv Oblast.
+The 704th CBRN Protection Brigade (MUNA0807) is a brigade of the Ukrainian Support Forces of the Armed Forces of Ukraine.
+And the only separate formation of the Radiological, Chemical, and Biological Protection Troops within the Ground Forces of Ukraine.

 History

-In 1990 when the Radiological, Chemical, and Biological Protection Troops within the Armed Forces of Ukraine were established, they numbered five brigades and 15 similar battalions of this type.
+In 1992 when the Radiological, Chemical, and Biological Protection Troops within the Armed Forces of Ukraine were established, they numbered five brigades and 15 similar battalions of this type.
 All of the brigades and battalions apart from the 704th Detached Regiment were eventually disestablished.